kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/05 - Reviving dead brands—clever or dishonest/05 - Reviving dead brands—clever or dishonest.md

 But I’m not sure I should be reading business reports here, so this might be a waste of time.
 -->

-It isn’t dishonest or honest in any way — it’s just mnew
+It isn’t dishonest or honest in any way — it’s just new companies using old brands as nostalgia marketing.

+I would love if the []() came back